0n0n0m0uz/text2speech_coqui_ai/readme.md

 `s/ear/eeerr/g` - For example this would change the word *linear* to *lineerrr* <br>
 `s/\<ear\>/eeerr/g` - This format would only change the word *ear* itself

+# Input

+1. Create a *.txt* file via any method.
+I used a Forbes articles about GPU's as an example because it's filled with acronyms, abbreviations, dates, and other difficult words.
+It's amazing how well it sounds even without the prounciated updates and tweaks.